 Do you ever wonder what excites your child about that favorite character in a series or story?
 Here's a way to find out!
 Help your child to create an original character or a familiar favorite from a book or series he adores.
 Imagine the hours of craft and puppet show entertainment, not to mention creative play essential to your child's development!

-- Yarn, buttons, rhinestones, fabric scraps, pipe cleaners, paper towel rolls, toilet rolls, empty juice box (optional: for added body parts and decoration once mold is dry)
+Yarn, buttons, rhinestones, fabric scraps, pipe cleaners, paper towel rolls, toilet rolls, empty juice box (optional: for added body parts and decoration once mold is dry)

 What You Do:

-- Now have your child decorate your character with paint and other items that you choose.
+Now have your child decorate the character with paint and other items that you have available.
 Glue on colored tissue paper or scraps of old fabric to create clothes.
 Yarn works well for hair.

 Look at his creation.
 Are you amazed at how well your child can include specific details about his beloved character?
 Find out how far you can go with this concept by encouraging your child to make up a puppet show, interviewing the character as a news anchor, or telling stories about the character.
 You might be surprised just how much your child knows about reading comprehension, summarizing ideas, and telling a story!